jasonshave/HybridHealthChecker/README.md

 This tool uses PowerShell runspaces along with XAML/WPF controls to provide a UI to various functions which test and validate a customer's hybrid configuration.
 The tests are designed to validate the best practices for the configuration of a hybrid Skype for Business or Lync Server 2013 environment.

+## To Install:
-To install, simply type: `Install-Module SkypeForBusinessHybridHealth`
+Simply type: `Install-Module SkypeForBusinessHybridHealth`

+Using PowerShell Gallery's built-in support for online repositories, the necessary files can be obtained and installed on the local machine.

+## To Execute:
-To execute, simply type: `Invoke-SkypeForBusinessHybridHealthCheck`
+Simply type: `Invoke-SkypeForBusinessHybridHealthCheck`

 Authenticate with an account which has been given Skype for Business administrative rights to complete the tests.

 *NOTE: Accounts enabled for MFA are supported.*

+## To Update:
+Simply type: `Update-Module SkypeForBusinessHybridHealth`

 The following tests are performed: